gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 current document, MUST be specified in the Cipher Specification document for that specific protection engine.

+The SCTP common header is assumed to be implicitly protected by the protection engine.
+This protection is based on the assumption that there will be a one to one mapping between SCTP association and individually established security contexts.
+If the protection engine does not meat that assumption further protection of the common header is likely required.

 An example of protection engine can be DTLS.

 ## SCTP CRYPTO Chunk Buffering and Flow Control {#buffering}

 Protection engine and SCTP are asynchronous, meaning that the protection engine may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
-It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in {{RFC9260}}.
-From SCTP perspective the CRYPTO chunk is part of the transport network.
+It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in
+{{RFC9260}}.
+From SCTP perspective the CRYPTO chunk processing is part of the transport network.

 Even though the above allows the implementors to adopt a multithreading design of the protection engines, the actual